arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

 - ajax the comments section:
 	- make sure all comment classes are implemented properly
-	- add ctrl-enter to post comment

 - NAVIGATION:
 	+ research the history object api
+	+ add [pagination](https://codex.wordpress.org/Function_Reference/paginate_links) to comments and post archives
-	+ post pagination should do what?
+	+ post pagination should:
+		* load the current posts or post link and put it into the same page nav element
+	+ post next/previous links should:
+		* work like any other link?
 	+ make sure back button paginates comments

 - Refactor